AndreiMaikov/OM_shipping--SQL/Readme.md

 The **staff_regular_availability** table stores each employee’s individual weekly schedule (which can be different for different employees).
 The following is supported:
 - the availability of the employee can vary from day to day during the week;
-- within a day, the employee can be available for one or more than one intervals, or not available at all.
+- within a day, the employee can be available for one or more intervals, or not available at all.

 The **blocked_periods** table contains information regarding planned periods when each user will be unavailable,
 	such as vacations, leaves for medical reasons,